Deyang-Li/bankingapp/README.md

-# Getting Started with Spring boot banking App
+# Getting Started with React banking App

 This project is the frontend for banking application, which uses react.